Eucharia Iyiazi

 Eucharia Njideka Iyiazi (born 19 November 1973) is a Paralympian athlete from Nigeria competing mainly in category F57/58 shot put and discus throw events.
-She has competed at four paralympics taking two gold, a silver and two bronze medals.
+She has competed at four Paralympics taking two gold and three bronze medals.

 Iyiazi competed in the 2008 Summer Paralympics in Beijing, China.
 There, she won a gold medal in both the women's shot put F57/F58 event and the women's discus throw F57/F58 event.
-At the Beijing Paralympics, Iyiazzi set the world and Paralympic record for the F58 class in shot put and discus.
+At the Beijing Paralympics, Iyiazi set the world and Paralympic record for the F58 class in shot put and discus.

 Iyiazi took a bronze medal in the 2012 Summer Paralympics in London.
 She threw 27.54 meters to again take the discus bronze at the 2016 Summer Paralympics.
 She won a bronze medal at 2020 Summer paralympic games.

 She won a gold medal in the women's F55-57 shot put at the 2022 Commonwealth Games (CWG) in Birmingham on 6 August 2022 with a throw of 10.03meters.
 It was Nigeria's eighth gold medal at the 2022 CWG.